adjust/dev-docs/docs/ios/third-party-plugin/criteo-plugin.md

 ### User segment

 You can attach the user segment to every Criteo event.
-To do this, call the injectUserSegmentIntoCriteoEvents method.
-The SDK will send the user segment with every Criteo event for the duration of the app lifecycle.
+To do this, call the `injectUserSegmentIntoCriteoEvents` method.
+The SDK will send the user segment with every Criteo event throughout the app lifecycle.
 This means you will need to set it again when the app is re-launched.

-You can remove the user segment by setting the injectUserSegmentIntoCriteoEvents value to nil.
+You can remove the user segment by setting the `injectUserSegmentIntoCriteoEvents` value to nil.

 :::{tab-set-code}